 It seems like there are a few options for those who want to start growing plants.
 Although some of these plants won’t die if you forget to water them for a day, remembering to water them is still important.
 Li said she uses Google Calendar to keep track of the watering schedule for her eight different plants.

 [JL] I have little Google calendar notifications now for the ones that require more watering, but usually, they all just need to be watered once a week or once every two weeks.
-So it’s usually something I remember to do every Friday.3:19
+So it’s usually something I remember to do every like Friday.

 Clayton also uses an app to keep track of watering her plants.
-Unlike Li, she uses an app called Planta, which tells you when to water your plants, and also tracks plant growth.
+Unlike Li, she uses an app called Planta, which tells you when to water your plants, and also keeps track of growth.

-[MC] So some of the plants I’ve had for four or five years now on this app which is cool.
+[MC] So some of the plants I’ve had since I guess like four or five years now on this app which is cool.

 While watering your plants is a vital part of plant health, so is sunlight.
 Weinberg sophomore Maxine Van der Donk says that it is tough to find sufficient sunlight in a dorm.

-2:24 [MAX VAN DER DONK] The hardest part for me honestly, was finding a good place in my room to place them so they get enough sunlight.
-I think that is something that’s part of dorms is if you get a bad room that doesn’t get a lot of sunlight your plant needs, it’s a little bit hard to adjust with that.
+[MAX VAN DER DONK] The hardest part for me honestly, was finding a good place in my room to place them so they get enough sunlight.
+I think that is something that’s part of dorms is if you get a bad room that doesn’t get a lot of sunlight your plant needs, like some plants need direct sunlight, some need indirect some need alot of light, some need a lot less so if you get stuck with a dorm that doesn’t have the kind of light you need it’s a little bit hard.

 (Nat sound: cheer sound)